mparno/fenics-web/source/programmers-reference/cpp/mesh/IntersectionOperator.rst

         \param[out] ids_result The ids of the intersected entities are saved in a set for efficienty reasons, to avoid to sort out duplicates later on.

-    .. cpp:function:: //the (external) cell and the intersected cell of the mesh.
-If you //are only interested in intersection with a list of cells without caring about which //cell what intersected by which one, use // void IntersectionOperator::all_intersected_entities(const std::vector<Cell> &, uint_set &) const
+    .. cpp:function:: void all_intersected_entities(const MeshEntity & entity, std::vector<uint> & ids_result) const

         Compute all id of all cells which are intersects by a \em entity.
         \param[out] ids_result The ids of the intersected entities are saved in a vector.
-        This allows is more efficent than using a set and allows a map between
+        This allows is more efficent than using a set and allows a map between the (external) cell and the intersected cell of the mesh.
+If you are only interested in intersection with a list of cells without caring about which cell what intersected by which one, use void IntersectionOperator::all_intersected_entities(const std::vector<Cell> &, uint_set &) const;
+        @internal

-    .. cpp:function:: //mesh is to be cut with to be another mesh entitiy instead of being just a //kind of geometric object.
-2) Requires a runtime switch 3) would require a //implementation for each geometric  primitive if they have no common base //class. void all_intersected_entities(const MeshEntity & entity, std::vector<uint> & ids_result) const
+        @todo This function has to improved: 1) it requires the object the mesh is to be cut with to be another mesh entitiy instead of being just a kind of geometric object.
+2) Requires a runtime switch 3) would require a implementation for each geometric  primitive if they have no common base class.

-        //@internal
-        @todo This function has to improved: 1) it requires the object the

     .. cpp:function:: void all_intersected_entities(const std::vector<MeshEntity> & entities, uint_set & ids_result) const